randirose/tech-blog-mvc-randi/README.md

 ## Features

 Features for this application include:
-- Sequelize models for BlogPost, Comment, and User.
-Relationships between models set up in index.js
+- `Sequelize` models for `BlogPost`, `Comment`, and `User`.
+Relationships between models set up in `index.js`
-- Express routes for blog posts, comments, users, and home routes
+- `Express` routes for blog posts, comments, users, and home routes for back-end functionality
-- Front end JavaScript for blog post functionalities, including creating, editing, and deleting a post
+- Front-end `JavaScript` for blog post functionalities, including creating, editing, and deleting a post
-- Front end JavaScript for comment post functionality
+- Front-end `JavaScript` for comment post functionality
-- Front end JavaScript for login/signup/logout functionality
+- Front-end `JavaScript` for login/signup/logout functionality
-- MySQL and Sequelize seed data and commands set up using JavaScript
+- `MySQL` and `Sequelize` seed data and commands set up using `JavaScript`
-- Authentication using Express Session and connect-session-sequelize libraries, as well as bcrypt for password hashing
+- Authentication using `Express Session` and `connect-session-sequelize` libraries, as well as `bcrypt` for password hashing
-- Handlebars helper function format_date for viewing a timestamp in the correct mm/dd/yyyy format
+- `Handlebars` helper function `format_date` for viewing a timestamp in the correct `mm/dd/yyyy` format
-- Handlebars view engine to create dynamically updated html pages
+- `Handlebars view engine` to create dynamically updated html pages